UTEP-CS-1/website/staging_labs/clab3/spec.md

 Do not hardcode items from the word lists into your code (i.e. do not copy+paste words from the txt files into your Java file).
 Your code should function properly even if new words are added or words are removed from the txt files.

 {: .tip }
 Test these functions by calling them with some sample arguments and `System.out.println` the results.
 We have provided `Tester.java`  with a main method that you can modify to add print statements to test your code.
+In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.

 ### checkInDictionary